Gison43/Virtual_Assistant_2024/README.md

 I've added a working stopwatch with splits (up to 5) and start, stop, reset.
 I've also created a note-taker, list-maker and the notes and list can be seen on a local site.

+I also created a local dashboard that posts the lists and notes.
+I can see them on the XX.XXX.XX:5000 site from my iPhone.